-To United fans, who were more versed in “Argentina!
-Argentina!’ rather then “Eng-er-lund”, one perk of Scholes shunning the Three Lions to concentrate on his United career was that it lasted longer than it might.
+To United fans, the major perk of Scholes shunning the Three Lions to concentrate on his United career was that it lasted longer than it perhaps migh have done otherwise.

 Indeed, it went on a year and a half longer than it was intended, given the then-37-year-old came out of retirement in 2011.

-Unlike today, when there would probably have been a cringeworthy unveiling via social media which might have been enough to make Scholes reverse his decision to reverse his previous decision, United kept everything hush-hush, not even telling Scholes’ team-mates about the re-addition to the squad.
+Unlike today, when there would probably have been a cringeworthy unveiling via social media, United kept everything hush-hush, not even telling Scholes’ team-mates about the re-addition to the squad.

 The first the press got wind of it was when he stepped off the team coach for an FA Cup third-round tie across town at Manchester City.
-A couple of hours later, he came off the bench – supposedly in shop-bought £40 boots, though how true that is remains unclear – to help United win 3-2.
+A couple of hours later, he came off the bench – in shop-bought £50 boots – to help United win 3-2.